edgedb/rfcs/text/1030-no-factoring.rst

 themselves and the scope tree to interpret the meaning correctly.

-As mentioned above, the meaning of an expression can not be understood solely by analyzing the expression and its enclosing context Cardinality and multiplicity can not be inferred or checked until the full query is compiled.
+As mentioned above, the meaning of an expression can not be understood solely by analyzing the expression and its enclosing context.
+This means cardinality and multiplicity can not be inferred or checked until the full query is compiled.
+The parts of materialization that depend on computing visibility must also be deferred until the fully query is compiled, which causes many problems.

+Maintaining the correct path factoring and scoping during complex "desugaring" translations in the QL->IR compiler always substantially complicates things and has been a recurring source of bugs in casts and other places.

+Path factoring introduces substantial complexity in the IR->PG compiler.
+In order to compile factored paths in the correct locations in the SQL query, we end up needing to "jump around" in the SQL tree.
+This makes following and understanding the flow of the IR->PG quite difficult at times.

 Specification